bgawalt/deep_mine/README.md

 pip install Pillow
 ```

-In total, the environment looks like:
+In total, that environment looks like:

 ```
 $ pip freeze